FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3-user-guide.md

 	*	`OFF` - The output image isn't updated automatically as above.
 In order to update the output image according to the Plug In's parameters one must click `Apply`.
 	*	`Auto` - For images which are less than `4MP` the Plug In will behave as it is in `ON` mode.
 For images larger than `4MP` it will behave as `OFF`.
  *	Layer Mode
-	*	`Active Layer` - The Plug In will work on the current layer (Given it is a Bit Map / Rasterized Layer) of Photoshop and will adjust it according o parameters.
+	*	`Active Layer` (Default) - The Plug In will work on the current layer (Given it is a Bit Map / Rasterized Layer) of Photoshop and will adjust it according o parameters.
 	*	`Stamp Visible` - The Plug In will create a new layer from the current view and will use it as input image.

+The defaults should imitate behavior of a classic plug in's.
 The settings are saved in a user preference file and kept between Photoshop sessions.

 ## Using Fixel Detailizer 3

+This section describe how to use [Fixel Detailizer 3].

+### Workflow

+[Fixel Detailizer 3][98] is designed to give the user the experience of classic Plug In yet within Photoshop main window.
+The recommended usage of Plug In is as following:

+ *	Launch the Panel when it is needed.
+ *	Start interacting with its parameters (Move a slider).
+ *	Pan & Zoom In / Out to evaluate result.
+ *	Tweak parameters to adjust output to taste.
+ *	Use `Preview` switch to compare output to input.

+When done with the Plug In, continue working on Photoshop.
+The next time the user interacts with the panel it will start from clean.

+### Effect of Parameters

 Using [Fixel Detailizer 3][98] should be straight forward as we kept the s